Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE: Spectroscopic redshift measurements

 \subsection{Cluster galaxies}

-The cluster MACS0138 is clearly visible in the distribution of the redshift measurements as an over-density around the redshift range of $0.32 \lesssim z \lesssim 0.35$.
-We identify the spectroscopic cluster members by selecting all galaxies with a reliable redshift estimate (i.e. with a $\mathrm{QF} \ge 2$) and a rest-frame relative line-of-sight velocity within $\Delta V = 2500 \, \mathrm{km\,s^{-1}}$ with respect to the cluster mean line-of-sight velocity, determined from the width of the redshift space cluster member distribution, which corresponds to the redshift range $z=0.324-0.349$.
+The cluster MACS0138 is clearly visible in the distribution of the redshift measurements included in Table \ref{tab:z_muse} as an over-density around the redshift range of $0.32 \lesssim z \lesssim 0.35$.
+We identified the spectroscopic cluster members by selecting all galaxies with a reliable redshift estimate (i.e. with a $\mathrm{QF} \ge 2$) and a rest-frame relative line-of-sight velocity within $\Delta V = 2500 \, \mathrm{km\,s^{-1}}$ with respect to the cluster mean line-of-sight velocity, determined from the width of the redshift space cluster member distribution, which corresponds to the redshift range $z=0.324-0.349$.
 As clear from Fig. \ref{fig:cluster_hist}, the redshift distribution is well centred around $z_{\rm cluster}=0.336$.
 Our catalogue contains 58 reliable redshift measurements in the relevant redshift range.
-This spectroscopic sample was used by Ertl et al. (in prep.), Suyu et al. (in prep.), and Acebron et al. (in prep.) as a basis for the catalogue of cluster members included within the strong lensing models presented therein.
-They excluded eight non-galactic objects from the catalogue, typically star forming clumps, for a final catalogue comprising 50 spectroscopically confirmed cluster members.
+This spectroscopic sample was used by \cite{ertl25}, \cite{acebron25}, and Suyu et al. (in prep.) as a basis for the catalogue of cluster members included within the strong lensing models presented therein.
+They excluded eight non-galactic objects from the catalogue, typically star forming clumps, marked in Table \ref{tab:z_muse} with an asterisk, for a final catalogue comprising 50 spectroscopically confirmed cluster members.
 A visual spectral study of the 50 cluster members reveals that the vast majority of the sample (45 members), as expected, shows spectra typical of old, passively evolving stellar populations.
-This includes the brightest cluster galaxy (BCG), whose spectrum is strongly contaminated by broad emission lines, presumably from its active galactic nucleus (AGN).
+This includes the brightest cluster galaxy (BCG), whose spectrum is strongly contaminated by broad emission lines, presumably from its active galactic nucleus.
 The remaining five cluster members are active (mostly blue or jellyfish galaxies).
-In Sect. \ref{sec:kin}, we use the MUSE spectra to probe the stellar kinematics of the brightest red members, in order to obtain a prior on their total mass structure.
-The cluster member catalogue was completed in Ertl et al. (in prep.) with the addition of non-spectroscopic members selected on the basis of the colour-magnitude and colour-colour relations of the cluster.
+In Sect. \ref{sec:kin} we use the MUSE spectra to probe the stellar kinematics of the brightest red members, in order to obtain a prior on their total mass structure.
+The cluster member catalogue was completed in \cite{ertl25} with the addition of non-spectroscopic members selected on the basis of the colour-magnitude and colour-colour relations of the cluster.